MaraSchulze/Solong/README.md

 This is a first mini game, a 2D labyrinth.
+The project description is in the pdf.

 This project was written for and compiled on a Mac.
 The program needs glfw and automatically downloads libmlx42. make or make bonus.
 Start with ./solong <map>, the maps are in the maps folder.